 Situated in a pristine forest setting, high in the Rocky Mountains, MARBLE/marble offers three sessions annually to artists from around the world.
 Sculptors of all ages, with various levels of experience and expertise, work on their individual pieces during each intense 8-day workshop session.

-The Symposium supplies three cubic feet of marble (larger blocks and accessories are available at extra charge).
+The Symposium suppliesa block of Colorado marble up to 3 cubic feet.
+Larger blocks and accessories are available at extra charge.
 Each day we have an open forum workshop on topics covering all aspects of creating a stone sculpture such as Evaluating and Selecting A Stone; Tools & Safety; Roughing Out and Pointing Up; Texturing and Finishing; Tool Maintenance and Sharpening; Lettering and Relief Carving; Pinning and Mounting; Moving and Handling; Cool Tools and inspirational Guest-Instructor’s classes and demos.

 During the day our instructors conduct one-on-one consultations and working demonstrations.
 The opportunity for instruction is always available to help participants tailor their own unique approach to stone carving.